ngjunsiang/laymansguide-src/season11/issue136/issue136.md

 ![Desktop memory vs Laptop memory](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season11/issue136/issue136_01.jpg)<br />
 <small>Desktop memory (DIMM) vs laptop memory (SODIMM)<br />Source: [Quora](https://www.quora.com/What-type-of-memory-module-is-used-in-a-desktop-and-laptop-computer)</small>

+On a desktop mainboard, desktop memory sticks out perpendicularly from the mainboard, all the better to cram memory sticks together and maximise the use of space.

+On a laptop mainboard, laptop memory sticks lie parallel to the mainboard, to reduce the mainboard height and allow a slim laptop profile.

-As far as I know ... there aren’t significant differences to highlight (besides size).
+As far as I know ... there aren’t any other significant differences to highlight (besides size).
 Unless you’re overclocking, just get the kind of memory your computer/laptop needs.
 These days, small-form-factor desktops use laptop memory (SODIMM) as well!

 Laptops used slimmer hard drives compared to desktops as well: